MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 > [!NOTE]
 >
 > * If the bot sends a message containing a `TextBlock` with a deep link, then a new browser tab is opened when the user selects the link.
 This happens in Chrome and in the Teams desktop app, both running on Linux.
-> * If the bot sends the same deep link URL into an `Action.OpenUrl`, then the Teams tab is opened in the current browser tab when the user selects the link.
-A new browser tab isn't opened.
+> * If the bot sends the same deep link URL into an `Action.OpenUrl`, then the Teams tab opens in the current browser tab when the user selects the link.

 The query parameters are: